ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-14-2.png)<!-- -->

-In order to get metrics such as speed or movement we use
+In order to get metrics such as speed or movement we use:

 ```r